 Income Tax Filing Supports

 Tax season is a stressful time of year for many.
 For those with low literacy, filing personal income tax can be a daunting task.
 According to a 2020 paper, as many as one in ten Canadians don’t file their taxes.
 Because of this, they may miss out on cash benefits.
 In a CBC news article, Elizabeth Mulholland, CEO of Prosper Canada, explains that some of the reasons people don’t file their taxes are language barriers, cognitive issues and even a lack of awareness.
-With the deadline for filing personal income tax approaching (April 30, 2023), how can we support all Canadians with filing their taxes?
+According to the Canada Revenue Agency, tax season has officially started, and as of today, Canadians can begin to file their 2025 income tax and benefit return online.
+For most people, the filing deadline is Thursday, April 30, 2026.
+Now you might be asking, how can we support all Canadians with filing their taxes?

 Tax Clinics